 What Is Obstructive Lung Disease?

-People with obstructive lung disease have shortness of breath due to difficulty exhaling all the air from the lungs.
-Because of damage to the lungs or narrowing of the airways inside the lungs, exhaled air comes out more slowly than normal.
-At the end of a full exhalation, an abnormally high amount of air may still linger in the lungs.
+People with obstructive lung disease have shortness of breath because it's hard for them to exhale all the air from their lungs.
+Because of damage to the lungs or narrowing of the airways inside the lungs, the exhaled air comes out more slowly than it should.
+At the end of a full exhalation, too much air may linger in the lungs.

 The most common causes of obstructive lung disease are:

-Obstructive lung disease makes it harder to breathe, especially during increased activity or exertion.
-As the rate of breathing increases, there is less time to breathe all the air out before the next inhalation.
+Obstructive lung disease makes it harder to breathe, especially when you're exercising or otherwise being active.
+As your breathing rate increases, you have less time to breathe all the air out before you inhale again.

 What Is Restrictive Lung Disease?

-People with restrictive lung disease cannot fully fill their lungs with air.
+People with restrictive lung disease can't fully fill their lungs with air.
 Their lungs are restricted from fully expanding.

-Restrictive lung disease most often results from a condition causing stiffness in the lungs themselves.
-In other cases, stiffness of the chest wall, weak muscles, or damaged nerves may cause the restriction in lung expansion.
+Restrictive lung disease most often results from a condition that causes stiffness in the lungs themselves.
+In other cases, stiffness of the chest wall, weak muscles, or damaged nerves may restrict how much your lungs can expand.